 Amazon Web Services ("AWS") is a third-party provider of cloud infrastructure services.
 We outsource substantially all of the infrastructure relating to our platform to AWS.
 Our customers need to be able to access our platform at any time, without interruption or degradation of performance.
 Our platform depends, in part, on the virtual cloud infrastructure hosted in AWS.
 Although we have disaster recovery plans that utilize multiple AWS locations, any incident affecting their infrastructure that may be caused by fire, flood, severe storm, earthquake or other natural disasters, power loss, telecommunications failures, cyber-attacks, terrorist or other attacks, and other similar events beyond our control, could adversely affect our cloud-native platform.
 Additionally, AWS may experience threats or attacks from computer malware, ransomware, viruses, social engineering (including phishing attacks), denial of service or other attacks.
 In addition, employee theft or misuse and general hacking have become more prevalent in our industry.
-Any of these security incidents could result in unauthorized access to, disablement or encryption of, use or misuse of, disclosure of, modification of, destruction of, or loss of our data or our customers' data or disrupt our ability to provide our platform or service.
-A prolonged AWS service disruption affecting our platform for any of the foregoing reasons would adversely impact our ability to serve our customers and could damage our reputation with current and potential customers, expose us to liability, result in substantial costs for remediation, cause us to lose customers, or otherwise harm our business, financial condition, or results of operations.
+Any of these security incidents could result in unauthorized access to, damage to, disablement or encryption of, use or misuse of, disclosure of, modification of, destruction of, or loss of our data or our customers' data or disrupt our ability to provide our platform or service.
+A prolonged AWS service disruption affecting our platform for any of the foregoing reasons would adversely impact our ability to serve our customers, or otherwise harm our business, financial condition, or results of operations.
 We may also incur significant costs for using alternative hosting sources or taking other actions in preparation for, or in reaction to, events that damage the AWS services we use.